 B. A taxicab association:

-(1) Shall, by July 1, 2017, ensure that the taxicab associationís websites and mobile applications are accessible to the blind and visually impaired and the deaf and hard of hearing; and
+(1) Shall ensure that the taxicab associationís websites, mobile applications, and rear-seat payment center are accessible to the blind and visually impaired and the deaf and hard of hearing; and

 (2) May not: